Example Instances of the TScore Project Infrastructure

 scharen0_PARS_p00.svg scharen0_PARS_p01.svg scharen0_PARS_p02.svg scharen0_PARS_p03.svg scharen0_PARS_p04.svg scharen0_PARS_p05.svg scharen0_PARS_p06.svg scharen0_PARS_p07.svg scharen0_PARS_p08.svg scharen0_PARS_p09.svg scharen0_PARS_p10.svg scharen0_PARS_p11.svg scharen0_PARS_p12.svg scharen0_PARS_p13.svg scharen0_PARS_p14.svg

-Mathias Wittekopf, Vorübergehende Zustände for Voice, Piano and Projection.
+Mathias Wittekopf Vorübergehende Zustände for Voice, Piano and Projection.
 Movement 1 "Clock Music 1" (Hans Arp):

 1. Java source defining the score's semantics